nauam/Courses/docs/learning/howto/use-terraform-provider.md

-# Use Terraform to Automate QW Control
+# Use Terraform to Automate Rundeck

 Terraform is an open-source infrastructure as code software tool created by HashiCorp.
 Users define and provide data center infrastructure using a declarative configuration language known as HashiCorp Configuration Language, or optionally JSON.

-[The QW Control Terraform provider](https://registry.terraform.io/providers/qwcontrol/qwcontrol/latest/docs) allows Terraform to create and configure Projects, Jobs and Keys in QW Control.
-The project resource allows QW Control projects to be managed by Terraform.
-In QW Control a project is the container object for a set of jobs and the configuration for which servers those jobs can be run on.
+[The Rundeck Terraform provider](https://registry.terraform.io/providers/rundeck/rundeck/latest/docs) allows Terraform to create and configure Projects, Jobs and Keys in Rundeck.
+The project resource allows Rundeck projects to be managed by Terraform.
+In Rundeck a project is the container object for a set of jobs and the configuration for which servers those jobs can be run on.

 ## Pre-Requisites